 Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring, review and update of modules.
 Where this activity leads to significant (but not minor) changes to programmes and their constituent modules, the University will endeavour to consult with students and others.
 It is also possible that the University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 In some cases optional modules can have limited places available and so you may be asked to make additional module choices in the event you do not gain a place on your first choice.
 Where this is the case, the University will inform students.

 Teaching and Learning

-You will be taught by leading academics in their subjects who use a variety of teaching methods to support your learning and guide you through assessment.
+You’ll be taught by leading academics in their subjects who use a variety of teaching methods to support your learning and guide you through assessment.
 Our academics are highly motivated and are scholarly and research active in digital business and transformation, marketing, business operations, supply chains, business ethics, social media, customer engagement and entrepreneurship.

-You will receive feedback on your formative work to help you improve before your formal coursework submission and you will be encouraged to discuss your feedback with your tutors.
+You’ll receive feedback on your formative work to help you improve before your formal coursework submission and you will be encouraged to discuss your feedback with your tutors.
 For formative assignments we aim to give you feedback within 10 working days after submission, and formal assignments we aim to give you feedback within 20 working days after submission.

 - Degree Classification

-- Bachelors degree - 2.1 or equivalent
+- UK Bachelor degree - 2.1 or equivalent

 - Degree Subject